-Steve Jobs depicted human struggle and vicissitudes of life in most poignant way through his moving speech.
+Steve Jobs depicted human struggle and vicissitudes of life in the most poignant manner through his speech.
 The message is clear here.
 Each of the three stories from Jobs' life involves struggle or sacrifice.
 Stories of triumph over struggle resonate with audiences because humans are hard-wired to empathize with one another, and stories are the vehicles through which we share these common bonds.

-Stories help transport listeners to another world, allowing them to see to themselves in the speaker's shoes.
+Stories help transport listeners to another world, allowing them to see themselves in the speaker's shoes.
 Once they're connected to a speaker, an audience is more likely to follow the speaker's advice or buy in to their idea.